mbuechse/life-extravaganza/README.md

 # Life Extravaganza

 This project is meant to bring a nice little eyecandy idea from the 1990s to modern platforms.
-So far, I implemented a variant of the idea in Python.
+So far, I implemented a variant of the idea in Python, but variants that work in a browser are much welcome.

 ## Quick start